dhawal-pandya/aeonis/README.md

 *   `packages/`: Contains shared libraries, specifications, and the tracer SDKs.

 ---
-*This README reflects the project status as of Saturday, June 28, 2025.*
+*This README reflects the project status as of Monday, June 30, 2025.*